Chatbot Agency

 Learning curve Low

 Recommendation for beginners: Start with Voiceflow for client work and Manychat for social-first projects.
-Both have strong community support, agency partner programs, and professional output that justifies premium pricing.
+Both have strong community support, agency partner programs, and professional output that justifies premium packaging.

 There are two primary ways to monetize chatbot work.
 Understanding the economics of each will determine how fast you grow.